eadf/esp8266_pcd8544_example/README.md

 Clk Pin 5 | GPIO14

 Some ESP-12 have GPIO4 & GPIO5 reversed.

+The RST pin is optional, set it to a negative value and tie PCD8544 reset to ESP reset via a resistor.

+The CE pin is optional, set it to a negative value and tie PCD8544 CE pin to GND via a resistor.

 All of the pins are configurable, you just set the pins you want to use in the setting struct.

 I don't know if it is required but i put 1KΩ resistors on each GPIO pin, and it does not seem to cause any problems.